Code-Institute-Submissions/Type-Fast/README.md

 ### Features left to implement

-- Implement a site leaderboard instead of a leaderboard that is stored within the browsers local storage.

-- Have a 'league' that friends could compete with each other.
+- One feature I would of like to implement is a 'League' type of competition that friends can invite each other into.

 ## Technologies Used